 Beautiful and healthy hair adds confidence and charisma to your personality.
 So, it is no wonder that hair loss is a concern for many.
 There are several effective treatment options to restore lost hair growth.
 Some of these include medications and oils, while others are surgical options like a hair transplant.

-In these wide range of treatments, is another popular hair therapy procedure called the PRP hair treatment.
+In these wide ranges of treatments, is another popular hair therapy procedure called the PRP hair treatment.
 A mode of treatment that has been in use since the 1980s, this medical therapy is gaining more attention in recent times.
-This article discusses in detail about PRP hair treatment and its efficacy.
+This article discusses in detail about PRP hair treatments and their efficacy.

 What Exactly Is PRP Treatment?